Authentic Mexican Tamales

 Spoon 1½ tablespoons of your chosen filling down the center of the masa.
 Fold the left side over onto itself to the edge of the masa on the right and roll; finish off by bringing the pointed end of the husk toward the filled end.
 Make sure it’s a snug closure so the tamale will not open during steaming.
 Secure by tying a thin strip of corn husk around the tamale.
 This will keep the tamale from unwrapping during the steaming process, especially if the husk is too thick and will not stay folded.

 Use a deep pot with a strainer or tamale steamer to steam tamales.
 Place tamales upright, with fold against the sides of the other tamale to keep them from unfolding.
+You can also tie with a string 4 to 5 together and then stack in the pot.
 Cover pot with a tightly fitting lid.
 Set heat on high and bring to a boil.
 Lower heat and simmer for 1-1½ hours.
 Keep lid on tightly.
 To test if done, put one tamale on a plate and take off the corn husk.
 If it comes off without sticking to the husk they are done.